thearfask/crimes_dashboard/README.md

 Features ToBe Added:

 	1) Save cleaned _raw data to HDFS for reporting.
 	2) Adding HDFS to Elastic Search and Kibana for Learning purpose.

+# Reporting Tool - Apache Superset

+	1) Used the simple and easy to use Apache Superset tool for Visualization.